sevki/react/README.md

 # React
 > This package is a fork of [https://github.com/mystor/meteor-routecore].
 Please see the README there for implementation instructions - they're pretty much identical.

-This package makes the following changes again `meteor-routecore`:
+This package makes the following changes against `meteor-routecore`:

 * Harmony and sourcemap flags for the .jsx compiler (mostly to prevent the need for a re-write of any ES6 components.)

+* Deps.* features changed to Tracker.*

+* Replaced deprecated React.renderComponentToString and React.renderComponent functions.

 Dependencies updated: